Dogs are natural food scavengers. So how do you stop your dog from stealing food?

 Teach your dog to “leave it” by teaching your dog what you want him to do.
 Place a small piece of food (teaser) on the floor with your hand covering it.
 Verbally cue “leave it” at any attempts to get the teaser.
 Practice this until your dog is leaving the teaser immediately after you give the cue “leave it.”
 Praise for calm behavior and ignoring the food.
 Then place the teaser on the floor uncovered – but be poised to cover it if your dog should decide to grab it.
 Praise for calm behavior and ignoring the teaser.
 Practice this until your dog is great at it.
 Practice placing the teaser on the coffee table, the counter, etc. Methodically add distance between yourself and the teaser.
 Do short trials with you nearby, practicing with different teaser food items on the counter and different areas of the counter.
 Make sure you practice turning your back, and if you want to, you can have him leave the food while you go out of sight.
 Begin by making it very quick and returning to praise him.

 You can restrict the dog’s access to the kitchen.
-You can do this with baby gates, convenient doors, or simply never letting the dog into the kitchen.
-In addition to preventing the dog from helping himself to food (and some dogs can be very covert about this), excluding the dog from the kitchen while you are preparing food also avoids presenting you with the temptation to give him scraps and so encourage him to beg or steal (and also inadvertently causing the dog to become overweight or eat things that would disagree with him).
-It puts the dog outside the risk zone for hazards such as accidental spilling of boiling water or deep-frying oil.
-Additionally, you may want to exclude the dog from the room where you are eating during a meal, especially if you have guests who might be pushovers for doggie begging.
+You can do this with baby gates, convenient doors, or excluding the dog from the kitchen also avoids giving him scraps.
+It puts the dog outside the risk zone for hazards.
+Additionally, you may want to exclude the dog from the room where you eat during a meal, especially if you have guests who might be pushovers for doggie begging.
 If you often eat off a TV table or a coffee table while watching TV and don’t want to wonder if your dog is helping himself to your dinner if you have to leave the room for a moment, then exclusion can be a good strategy.
-The obvious exclusion methods are to crate the dog (possibly with his own dinner served inside the crate) or to have a stretch gate barrier to keep all dogs out of the room temporarily.
+The apparent exclusion methods are crating the dog (possibly with his dinner served inside the crate) or having a stretch gate barrier to keep all dogs out of the room temporarily.

 Even if your dog has never had a counter-surfing problem, you will want to set the dog up.
 By doing so, your dog will learn that it is ALWAYS dangerous to try getting up on the counter.
 The main objective is to make counter surfing so risky and unattractive that the dog gives up.

 One method involves booby traps.
-BOOBY TRAPS are when you leave a temptation available but gimmicked in a way that when the dog tries to touch it, something sufficiently startling or aversive occurs.
-The most usual booby traps would be mouse traps (including for easily discouraged dogs, the variant called “Snappy Trainer,” which has a plastic flap attached that causes increased startle effect but prevents any stinging pinch if a paw or nose gets snapped).
-You can sprinkle enticing food with hot sauce, cayenne pepper, bitter apple spray, lemon juice, etc. Provided your dog doesn’t love strange things and doesn’t thoroughly inspect food before eating, you have a chance at teaching your dog that food on the counter tastes nasty.
+Booby traps are when you leave a temptation available but gimmicked in a way that the dog tries to touch it.
+The most usual booby trap is a “Snappy Trainer,” which has a plastic flap attached that causes an increased startle effect but prevents any stinging pinch.
+You can also sprinkle enticing food with hot sauce, cayenne pepper, bitter apple spray, lemon juice, etc. Provided your dog doesn’t love strange things and doesn’t thoroughly inspect food before eating, you have a chance at teaching your dog that food on the counter tastes nasty.

 There are several versions of this method.
 You can try placing several pop cans right at the edge of the counter with just two or three inches between them.
 One jump from your dog will bring down all the cans and make a terrific racket, which will also bring down the dog.
 Another version involves empty cans stacked in a pyramid fashion with a string loop around the bottom row.
 The bait of choice is tied to the string and left within the dog’s reach.
 The dog grabs the bait and upsets the stack of cans, which fall with a crash.
 The dog runs for cover and, in so doing, learns a lesson.